Typbar TCV® Typhoid Vaccine

 The WHO recently recommended that routine childhood immunization programs include Typbar TCV as a single intramuscular dose for primary vaccination of infants and children from 6 months of age.
 It is also recommended for adults ≤45 years of age and in catch-up campaigns in typhoid-endemic regions in children ≤15 years of age.

-Two typhoid fever vaccines are available in the United States, says the U.S. CDC.
+According to the U.S., two typhoid fever vaccines are available in the USA.
 However, typhoid vaccines are not 100% effective.
 Oral vaccine: Can be given to people at least six years old.
 It consists of four pills taken every other day and should be finished at least one week before travel.
-And an injectable vaccine that can be given to people at least two years old and should be given at least two weeks before travel.
+An injectable vaccine that can be given to people at least two years old should be given at least two weeks before travel.

 The Typbar-TCV is a WHO-prequalified tetanus-toxoid conjugated Vi-TCV containing 25 μg of Vi polysaccharide per 0.5-ml dose.